terrycojones/crossbarwww/website/crossbario/docs/Pattern-Based-Subscriptions.md

 session.subscribe("com.mychatapp.privatechannel..statusupdate", monitorStatusUpdates, { match: "wildcard" });
 ```

 > Using wildcard matching, only entire component parts of URIs can be set as wildcards.
-There is no mechanism to match partially identical components, e.g. "com.myapp.user3278378" and "com.myapp.user7727278".
+There is no mechanism to match partially identical components, e.g. `com.myapp.user3278378` and `com.myapp.user7727278`.

-## No combination of prefix & wildcard matching

-Only one of prefix matching and wildcard matching may be set for a subscription URI, i.e. there is no way to combine the two matching policies.
+Just as with prefix matching, with wildcard matching the publication URI is part of the event details.

 ## Exact matching

-It is possibly to explicitly set the matching policy for exact matching, e.g.
+While is possibly to explicitly set the matching policy for exact matching, e.g.

 ```javascript
 session.subscribe("com.mychatapp.privatechannel.123", printMyEvents, { match: "exact" });
 ```

-Since this is the default, it is unnecessary though, unless there is a need to make the matching policy explicit as a marker in the code.
+this is unnecessary, unless there is a need to make the matching policy explicit as a marker in the code.
+Absent an explicit setting of `match`, the default value `exact` applies.

 > Note: the above examples are for Autobahn|JS since we also maintain and use this WAMP client library, and JavaScript is the closest there is to a lingua franca in programming.
 Users of other WAMP client libraries should feel free to add code examples for these!

+## Multiple Matching Subscriptions

+With pattern-based subscriptions it becomes possible that a component has multiple subscriptions which match the topic URI of a publication.
+Since subscriptions are separate entities, the component then receives one event for each of its subscriptions.

+## No Set-Based Subscription Logic

+Subscriptions are entities which are based on a combination of registration URI and matching policy.
+It is thus not possible to perform any set-based logic with subscriptions.

+As an example:

+There is an existing subscription for the URI `com.myapp` using prefix matching.
+It is then not possible to send an 'unsubscribe' for the URI `com.myapp.topic2` in order to exclude events published to this URI from being dispatched to the subscriber.

 ## Working Example